aculich/haskell-emacs/README.md

 * Move nested blocks of code around
 * Jump to/back-from import list for quick editing
 * Type of symbol at point (non-local)
+* Type error handling (in REPL, brings up an error buffer)

 # TODO — EASY / TRIVIALLY SPECIFIED